Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/stock-skylines.md

 ## Method

 We begin with some earlier functions that I wrote to find out monthly return data, and build from there.
-Our first function, `monthly_return_single_year`, takes a given year and ticker, and creates a 12-row dataframe showing the point-to-point returns for that month.
+Our first function, `monthly_returns_single_year`, takes a given year and ticker, and creates a 12-row dataframe showing the point-to-point returns for each month.

 ```python
 def monthly_returns_single_year(year, ticker):